wxi003/think-in-prolog/README.md

 Explore and practice Prolog programming with examples, projects, and problem-solving exercises.

 ## /practices
-- kk.pl: The implementation of Knights and Knaves puzzles:
+- kk.pl: The implementation of Knights and Knaves puzzles.
   You are on an island where every inhabitant is either a knight or a knave.
 Knights always tell the truth, and knaves always lie.

   The program behaves as indicated below: